nondualit/soester-duinen.nl/README.md

 https://github.com/bitnami/charts/tree/master/bitnami/nginx/#installing-the-chart

-All pictures made by Anibal Ojeda can be used under the GNU General Public License (GPL) 3.0
+All pictures made by Anibal Ojeda can be used under the CC0-1.0 license

-Please contact me if you want to have the picture without mark.